Financial support for businesses

 The package includes:

-- An extension of the Job Retention Scheme (furlough) until 30 April 2021
+- An extension of the Job Retention Scheme (furlough) until 30 September 2021.
+You can no longer submit claims for claim periods ending on or before 31 October 2020.

 - Anyone made redundant after September 23 can be rehired and put back on furlough